Obexor/Industrial_Internet_of_Things/README.md

 To use a different board, change the board in platformio.ini or add a new [env:<name>] section.

-## Build with Docker
+## Build and Upload (Flash) with Docker
-If you don't want to install PlatformIO locally, you can use the provided Dockerfile to build the firmware.
+If you don't want to install PlatformIO locally, you can use the provided Dockerfile to build the firmware — and you can also upload the built firmware to your ESP32 directly from the container.

 1) Build the image
 - Windows PowerShell: